Food hygiene vs food safety - What's the difference?

 While often used interchangeably, food safety and food hygiene refer to two slightly different concepts.
 Food safety refers to all processes that are used to ensure food is safe to eat.
-Food hygiene, however, focuses on specific practices and conditions to prevent foodborne illnesses by controlling biological, chemical, physical and allergenic hazards.
+Food hygiene, however, means specific practices and conditions put in place to prevent foodborne illnesses by controlling biological, chemical, physical and allergenic hazards.
 It's a crucial part of food safety, which also includes temperature control, risk analysis and prevention and broader controls such as supplier management.

 Because of their similarity, the terms 'food hygiene' and 'food safety' are often used to mean the same thing.
 This is especially true when it comes to training - so if you are looking for a food hygiene certificate and come across a food safety course, you are probably on the right tracks.